 The program is presented by Brian Cesaratto, an attorney in Epstein Becker Green’s Privacy, Cybersecurity and Data Asset Management practice.
 He is a Certified Information Systems Security Professional (CISSP) and Certified Ethical Hacker (CEH).

 Brian G. Cesaratto is a Member of the Firm in the Litigation and Employment, Labor & Workforce Management practices, in the New York office of Epstein Becker Green.
+His practice focuses on cybersecurity and data privacy, computer and electronic data misappropriation, breach and forensics, technology and software licensing, internal and law enforcement investigations, and litigation.

-In twenty-five years of practice, Mr. Cesaratto has:
+In his practice, Mr. Cesaratto has: